What is a recommended action when assisting a customer who is airsick?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

-When assisting a customer who is airsick, directing cool air on the customer is a highly effective recommended action.
-Cool air can help alleviate nausea and provide a sense of comfort.
-It aids in reducing the feeling of being overheated, which can exacerbate symptoms of airsickness.
+When assisting a customer who is airsick, directing cool air onto the customer is a beneficial action.
+The sensation of cool air can help alleviate nausea and discomfort that often accompanies airsickness.
+This physical response can provide a sense of relief and help stabilize the person by providing fresh air, which may reduce feelings of unease.

 Subscribe